Danny Lim (activist): Film and music

 Lim features on the album cover of Sticky Fingers Lekkerboy album.

-Lim was featured in a cameo in season two of Australian teen drama Heartbreak High.
+Lim was featured in a cameo in season two of the 2022 series of Australian teen drama Heartbreak High.
 Lim also had a cameo in the 2024 film Furiosa: A Mad Max Saga and attended the premiere in Sydney.

 Legal issues

 Offensive language court case

-In 2015, Lim was fined $500 for offensive conduct after publicly wearing a sign which labelled the then prime minister of Australia Tony Abbott a 'C∀nt'.
+In 2015, Lim was fined $500 for offensive conduct after publicly wearing a sign which labelled the prime minister of Australia Tony Abbott a "C∀nt".
 A GoFundMe campaign by supporters raised enough money to cover the fine within less than an hour.
 However, Lim appealed and was acquitted, that court ruling that the word 'cunt' is not always offensive when said in public, compared to countries like the United States, and that a conviction would have restricted his freedom of political communication implicit in the Constitution.
 The case was seen by law academic Luke McNamara as a step towards protecting civil liberties.